 How to use sentiment analysis for customer feedback

 Once you have your sentiment scores, what do you do with them?
-The simplest implementation for customer feedback is to measure the sentiment across each of your responses and take the average as a gauge for your overall sentiment.
+The simplest implementation is to measure the sentiment across each of your responses and take the average as a gauge for your overall sentiment.
 Track your average sentiment over time to get a feel for how your customers feel towards your business.
-Building on from here you can look at segmenting the data and comparing different segments, for example, if your business operates in different locations, or perhaps you have some demographic information you can use for segmenting customers.
+From here, you can look at segmenting the data and comparing different segments.
+For example, if your business operates in different locations, or whether you have some demographic information you can use for segmenting customers.